Antiheld86/immich/README.md

   <a href="readme_i18n/README_vi_VN.md">Tiếng Việt</a>
   <a href="readme_i18n/README_th_TH.md">ภาษาไทย</a>
 </p>

-## Fork discription

-> This is a fork of the Immich High performance self-hosted photo and video management solution with added features which are not yet implemented in the official repo.
->
-> Features added:
-> - show shared albums in the timeline (only web so far)

 > [!WARNING]
 > ⚠️ Always follow [3-2-1](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/) backup plan for your precious photos and videos!